Mel-A-M/adb-converged-db/spatial/spatial.md

    ![Customers Table Edit](./images/examine-01.png)

 2. This opens the **Table Properties** window.
-You can see that the customer table has a column **CUST_GEO_LOCATION** which is of the special **SDO_GEOMETRY** data type to store the spatial data.
+You can see that the customer table has a column **CUST_GEO_LOCATION** which is of the special **SDO_GEOMETRY** data type to store the Spatial data.

    ![Customers Table Details](./images/examine-02.png)

-3. Before the spatial index was created in the original data load, entries were inserted into the **USER_SDO_GEOM_METADATA** view to provide information about dimensions associated with the data, for example.
+3. Before the Spatial index was created in the original data load, entries were inserted into the **USER_SDO_GEOM_METADATA** view to provide information about dimensions associated with the data, for example.

    ```sql
    insert into user_sdo_geom_metadata